Leptopt1los/zimbra_api/README.md

 ## Description

 API for managing mailboxes on Zimbra Web Client.
 Requires only the administrator login and password, which are specified in the file config.py.
-It runs on Flask, uses HMAC based on SHA3_512 signature for the received data.
-Logs received requests and responses
+It runs on Flask, uses HMAC based on SHA3_512 signature for the received data

 ### Routes:
 - create (email, password, name, surname, patronymic, timestamp, hmac_sign) `for create a postmail`